AlexLJC/xtraderbacktest/README.md

 ```
 Then run this (strategy).py in the folder /bots/.
 And you can find the backtest result in the folder /data/backtest_results/ after finish backtesting.

+### Step 5
+Analyse the backtest result.
+Open /modules/backtest/evaluation/backtest_evaluation.html and choose the backtest result as the file to open, after that the result should be shown on page.
 # Existing Problems
 -   ~~Takes too much time in generating fake ticks.~~
 -   ~~Fake ticks take too much memory.~~